 Talk to Franchisees

 There is perhaps no more telling test of a franchise system than to speak with a range of current franchisees.
-The validation of the franchise system by the current franchisees is a key test of the success of a franchised network.
-Don’t just limit yourself to those suggested by the franchisor - they will undoubtedly pick the happiest franchisees.
+The validation of the franchise system by the current franchisees is a key test of the success of a franchise system.
+Don’t just limit yourself to those suggested by the franchisor – they will undoubtedly pick the happiest franchisees.